-(a) An official transcript of the graduate program, showing degree granted and received directly from the registrar of the university or college.
+(a) An official transcript of the graduate program, showing degree granted and received directly from the registrar of the university or college;

-(b) An official transcript, or other evidence of satisfactory completion of the nurse practitioner program showing all courses, grades, quality points, grade point average, degree granted, date of graduation, appropriate registrar's signature or program director's signature received by the Board directly from the program or registrar.
+(b) An official transcript, or other evidence of satisfactory completion of the nurse practitioner program showing all courses, grades, quality points, grade point average, degree granted, date of graduation, appropriate registrar's signature or program director's signature received by the Board directly from the program or registrar;

-(c) Evidence that the nurse practitioner program meets the Board's standards as described in OAR 851-050-0001.
+(c) Evidence that the nurse practitioner program meets the Board's standards as described in OAR 851-050-0001 including documentation of credentials evaluation as indicated for graduates of programs outside of the US.

-(5) An applicant for initial certification in Oregon as a nurse practitioner shall meet all requirements for prescribing authority described in OAR 851-050-0125 and obtain prescribing authority under the provisions of OAR 851-050-0120.
+(5) An applicant for initial certification in Oregon as a nurse practitioner shall meet all requirements for prescribing authority described in division 56 and obtain prescribing authority under the provisions of division 56 of the Oregon Nurse Practice Act.